Biology

 John Lyon Success

-– Suleiman Shurafa (OL2019) left John Lyon to read Medicine at Queen Mary, University of London.
+-Azmat Khokhar (OL2023) left John Lyon to read Medicine at Queen Mary University of London.

 Outside the Classroom

-John Lyon’s programme of extra-curricular activities includes a number of options directly related to or complementary to Biology, such as Biochemistry Journal Club, Biomedical Club, Dexterity Club and Wildlife Club.
+John Lyon’s programme of extra-curricular activities includes a number of options directly related to or complementary to Biology, such as Experimental Biology Club, Biomedical Society, Gardening, and Journal Club.

 Beyond School

-The Biology A-Level course is held in high regard by universities and employers as it equips its students with a logical mind and many transferable skills, such as reasoning, problem-solving and research skills alongside communicating ideas clearly.
+The Biology A-Level course is highly regarded by universities and employers as it equips its students with a logical mind and many transferable skills, including reasoning, problem-solving and research skills, alongside the ability to communicate clearly.
 The skills gained provide a firm grounding in any Biology related degree.
 Biology is required for studies in Natural Sciences, Medicine, Dentistry, Pharmacology, Veterinary Science, Botany, Zoology, Physiotherapy, Psychology, Genetics and other similar courses.
-This can open up possibilities to work towards any biological or medical career such as medicine, dentistry, pharmacy and research.
+This can open possibilities to work towards any biological or medical career such as Academic or Industrial Research, Pharmacy, Scientific Publishing, Public Health, and Wildlife Conservation.
+Many Biology graduate students also pursue careers outside of Biology in sectors such as Business, Marketing, Accountancy, Finance, Law, Computing, Media, Politics, and the Civil Service.